iffatahnaf2025/iffatahnaf2025/README.md

 </p>

 ## 🚀 About Me
-I'm a data analyst passionate about helping businesses make sense of their data.
-I enjoy transforming complex, messy datasets into clear stories and actionable insights.
+I’m an Economics graduate who is now deepening my expertise in Data Analytics to bridge business insight with data-driven decision making.

+With a strong foundation in economic analysis and statistics, I enjoy turning complex datasets into clear insights that support business strategy and performance improvement.
+I’m especially interested in how data can be used to understand customer behavior, optimize operations, and forecast future trends.

-My focus is on building dashboards that get used, automating repetitive tasks to free up teams for more interesting problems, and creating models that help businesses plan for the future.
+My current focus is on building dashboards that are easy to understand and actually used by decision-makers, automating repetitive reporting tasks, and developing analytical models that help businesses plan smarter and faster.

 <!-- 🌐 Replace "your-username" with your actual GitHub username -->
 ### [🏆 Check Out My Full Portfolio Website](https://your-username.github.io/)

 ## 🔭 What I'm Currently Working On

-- **Project A:** [Brief, one-line description of a project, e.g., Building a sales forecasting model in Python.]
-- **Project B:** [Brief, one-line description of another project, e.g., Creating an interactive marketing dashboard in Power BI.]
-- **Content Creation:** [e.g., Developing new tutorials on data visualization for my YouTube channel.]
+- **Business Intelligence Dashboard** – Creating interactive dashboards in Power BI to monitor sales, customer behavior, and performance metrics.
+- **Personal Analytics Projects** – Developing case studies using real-world datasets to strengthen analytical and storytelling skills.

 ## 🌱 Currently Learning

-- [A new skill or technology you're exploring, e.g., Advanced machine learning techniques in Scikit-learn.]
-- [Another skill, e.g., Cloud data warehousing with Google BigQuery.]
+- Advanced SQL for data analysis
+- Python for automation and data modeling
+- Statistical analysis for business decision-making
+- Data visualization best practices
+- Basic machine learning for predictive analytics

 ## 🛠️ Technical Skillset